 Google, Honda, Uber and others have been testing the self-driving, or autonomous vehicle for a couple of years now.
 The technology clearly exists but there is no legal framework in place to govern cars without drivers.
 I am not even sure the insurance industry is prepared for this shift in thinking when it comes to 21st century travel.

 However, my son is just 7 short years from being able to hold his own driver’s license under the current non-autonomous vehicle structure.
 Where will the world and technology be with the self-driving car by then?
 Will I even need to teach my son to drive a car?

-As schools look to improve their infrastructure and meet the technology demands for large school building, who can educators rely on to help improve and meet student needs and parent expectations.
+As schools look to improve their infrastructure and meet the technology demands for large school buildings, who can educators rely on to help improve and meet student needs and parent expectations.

 Samsung Wireless LAN solution is designed to support teachers, school staff, students and parents using mobile devices such as Galaxy tablets, Chromebooks, printers, laptop carts, and white boards.
 With Samsung’s AirEqualizer technology, airtime fairness maximizes total throughput to every connected device, enhancing every student’s learning experience.
 Additionally, Samsung WLAN’s centralized management and its Self-Organizing Network (SON) technology makes it easy to configure, maintain and troubleshoot issues.

-It’s difficult for anyone to truly predict where technology where take us in the next couple of years.
-Sure, there are trends in education from gamification to individualized learning to augmented reality.
+It’s difficult for anyone to truly predict where technology will take us in the next couple of years.
+Sure, there are trends in education, from gamification to individualized learning to augmented reality.
 But a high quality provider that knows and understands the needs of educators nationwide, however they are used, must work with educators in a positive way to manage these trends.
-Educators who want to implement technology effectively should not have to worry about gaps in the wireless coverage and intermittent signals nor should they waste their time trying to get students online.
-Samsung is a leader in supporting educators and is pushing instructional technology to the next level.
+Educators who want to implement technology effectively should not have to worry about gaps in the wireless coverage, intermittent signals, nor should they waste their time trying to get students online.
+Samsung is a leader in supporting educators and pushing instructional technology to the next level.